 I know that some people are still interviewing for those last minute jobs.
 One thing you can do to get hired is to be good at interviewing.
-You can practice to become a better interviewee is to practice responding to some typical interview questions.
+You can practice to become a better interviewee by practicing your responses to some typical interview questions.

 I have jumped around a bit in my international teaching career (still looking for that perfect place where I want to stay for 3-5 years) so I have averaged about 5 interviews a year since 2010.
 I have written down some questions that were asked of me, my fellow teachers, and that I have found on various blogs and forums.

 HINT: Remember to write out and practice giving answers to these questions, but don’t practice so much that you sound like a robot when you answer!